 - The Paris Attractions Pass

 Yes, you read that right.
-Like other combination cards (such as the Vatican & Rome Card), the Paris Pass actually includes the Paris Museum Pass.
+Like other combination cards (such as the Vatican & Rome Card), the Paris Pass actually includes the city’s official museum pass.
 You also get the Paris Visite Pass, allowing unlimited use of city’s public transportation system within Central Paris.
-The attractions pass allows access to an additional 8 attractions and experiences, while discounts on shopping and dining provide additional value.
+The attractions pass provides access to an additional 8 attractions and experiences, while discounts on shopping and dining give the card added value.

 The Paris Pass is also easy to use.
 Don’t worry about standing in line to buy tickets.
 Just present your Paris Pass at all of the included museums and most of the attractions, and you’re in!
 Easy peasy.
 (Please note, certain tours – like the wine tasting – may require reservations while some attractions – like the hop-on hop-off bus tour and river cruise – may require a valid ticket.)